 Shop Floor Reporting

 After production is scheduled, all of the manufacturing operations assigned to the workers on the shop floor are automatically populated.
-On most MRP systems, employees can use an internet kiosk that allows them to track and report their tasks in real time using either a smartphone or a tablet.
+These types of shop floor management tools are included in most MRP systems, employees can use an internet kiosk that allows them to track and report their tasks in real time using either a smartphone or a tablet.
 Their duties are clearly shown in the production plan.

 Operators just hit the “Start” button to begin operation and “Finish” to end the operation and report the quantity of the completed products.
 Once the entire operation is done, all materials associated with the operation are automatically marked “consumed from stock,” or something similar to that, and the MO is automatically finalized and the finished products are entered into stock.